-The configuration available for Beamline for Schools is that of a fixed target experiment.
-Frequently used equipment In a typical experiment, different devices are used to detect, identify or measure the properties of the particles, for example their path, their energy or their Momentum.
-Devices that are commonly used are: - Scintillation counters, or scintillation detectors or just scintillators, for recording the passage of a charged particle.
+- Scintillation counters, or scintillation detectors or just scintillators, for recording the passage of a charged particle.
 Please note that, like any detector, scintillators are not perfect.
 They will also give you signals when they are not hit by a particle.
 We call this noise.
 One way of eliminating this noise is to combine the signals of two scintillators in a coincidence module.
 These devices answer the question "did a particle pass through?". - Cherenkov Detectors, they record the passage of charged particles and they are able to provide information on some properties of the particles, and help with the particle identification.
 These devices answer the questions "did a particle pass through, and what kind of particle was it?". - Tracking detectors for measuring the position of an electrically charged particle within the active volume of a detector.
 They answer the question "where did a particle pass through?" - Electromagnetic calorimeters, detectors that measure the energy of electrons, positrons and photons.
-They answer the question "what is the particle's energy?".
-These detectors are electronic detectors: when a particle goes through them, an analogue electrical signal (for example a voltage or a current) is produced in different ways.
-For example, in a Cherenkov detector or a scintillator, light is emitted when a particle goes through, and it is converted into an electrical pulse using a Photomultiplier.
+They answer the question "what is the particle's energy?". - Magnets modify the trajectory of charged particles according to their electric charge and their momentum.
+Therefore, they can separate particles with opposite charges or, if combined with tracking detectors, they give information about the particle momentum 1.
+All these detectors are electronic detectors: when a particle passes through them, an analogue electrical signal (for example a voltage, current or charge) is produced in different ways.
+For example, in a Cherenkov detector or a scintillator, light is emitted when a particle passes through, and it is converted into an electrical pulse using a Photomultiplier.
 In a gaseous Tracking chamber, a particle induces the generation of an electric charge.
 The signals produced by the passage of a particle have a certain time duration, typically $\sim \!
-100 \, \text{ns}$, and induce electric voltages ranging between $100 \, \text{mV}$ and $1 \, \text{V}$.
-These signals are sent to a readout system where they are converted into a digital value, and eventually read out by a computer and stored to a hard disk.
+10 \, \text{ns}$ to $\sim \!
+100 \, \text{ns}$, and induce electric voltages ranging between $100 \, \text{mV}$ and 1 V. These signals are sent to a Readout system where they are converted into a digital value, and eventually read out by a computer and stored to a hard disk.
 In silicon tracking detectors, the electrical pulse is converted to a digital value within the detector itself and the digital signal is read out by a computer.
 Figure 1 shows an example of the experimental setup of a fixed target experiment at a beamline.
 This specific case is the setup of the "Teomitzli Team", one of the winners of the 2021 edition of BL4S at DESY.
+The goal of their experiment was testing 1Bending magnets have to be used together with tracking detectors.
+The bending angle of a particle that passes though a certain magnetic field is inversely proportional to its momentum.

-The goal of their experiment was testing a Cherenkov detector that they conceived.
-To do so, the incoming beam, from the right of the picture, first encounters a scintillation counter that detects the passage of the particles.
-Then, it goes through two trackers, it crosses the detector under analysis, it crosses another pair of trackers, that, together with the first two indicate the position of the particles and allow a good alignment of the detector under investigation, and it finally hits a last scintillator, that is used to generate the Trigger signal for the data acquisition.
+a Cherenkov detector that they had conceived.
+To do so, the incoming beam, coming from the right of the picture, first encounters a scintillation counter that detects the passage of the particles.
+Then, it goes through two trackers, it crosses the detector that the team wanted to characterize, and it crosses another pair of trackers.
+The four trackers together indicate the position of the particles and allow a good alignment of the detector under investigation.
+Finally the beam hits a last scintillator, that is used to generate the Trigger signal for the data acquisition.